officialpiyush/buku/README.md

 # Status of the Project
 I had initially planned to complete the project in two days, but it just took me two days to figure out hosting (was trying to host nuxt 3 on edge, but ended up using serverless after two days of fails :) )
 <br>
-This project helped me to create my first PRs on the year into the VueJS ecosystem, but IMO, Nuxt 3 is quite new and the ecosystem is yet to develop, Since it's almost a week now since I started the project, I am putting this project on hold to work on another project, and I would be back when some the underlying libraries the project uses, mature.
+This project helped me to create my first PRs of the year into the VueJS ecosystem, but IMO, Nuxt 3 is quite new and the ecosystem is yet to develop, Since it's almost a week now since I started the project, I am putting this project on hold to work on another project.
+I would be back when some the underlying libraries the project uses, mature.

 # Contributors